|CALCULUS IN ONE VARIABLE||FMAA05|

 For a passing grade the student must

-in the context of problem solving be able to show capability independently to choose and use mathematical concepts and methods in one-dimensional analysis, and to construct and analyse simple mathematical models.
+in the context of problem solving be able to demonstrate an ability to independently choose and use mathematical concepts and methods in one-dimensional analysis, and to construct and analyse simple mathematical models.

 in the context of problem solving be able to integrate knowledge from different parts of the course.